ENVIRONMENT

 • We want to define science-based targets (SBTs) in line with the 1.5°C target ambition.

-• We want to achieve climate neutrality (scopes 1 & 2) by 2023 and continuously improve our climate impact.
+• We want to achieve climate neutrality (scopes 1 & 2) and continuously improve our climate impact.

-• We want to achieve zero production waste to landfill by 2025.
+• We want to achieve zero production waste to landfill.

 • We want to reduce hazardous materials and minimize their hazard potential.

-We can only offer our customers truly sustainable wind power turbines if our processes are environmentally friendly and resource efficient.
+To offer truly sustainable wind power turbines our business processes must be environmentally friendly and resource efficient.
 The Nordex Group works continually to reduce its greenhouse gas (GHG) emissions, prevent waste, minimize the use of hazardous substances, improve water efficiency and control for local environmental impacts as well as biodiversity protection .
-We are permanently committed to analyzing all aspects in detail and documenting them transparently to develop case-specific and appropriate solutions that prevent negative effects on the environment.
+We are committed to analyzing all aspects in detail and documenting them transparently to develop case-specific and appropriate solutions that prevent negative effects on the environment.

 0204